Some House Republicans threaten Trump’s ‘big, beautiful’ budget and tax cut bill ahead of floor vote

 “The Math Does Not Add Up,” Rep. Chip Roy, R-Texas, posted on social media.
 He said he would not support it.

-Rep. Andy Harris, R-Md., the chair of the ultraconservative Freedom Caucus, said he was planning to meet with Senate Majority Leader John Thune, R-S.D., to insist on deeper cuts.
+In an unusual move, Rep. Andy Harris, R-Md., the chair of the ultraconservative Freedom Caucus, and others walked across the Capitol to met with Senate Majority Leader John Thune, R-S.D., and other Senate GOP leaders.

+Sen. John Barrasso, the GOP whip, exited a short time later calling it a very positive meeting.
+"The House and the Senate Republicans are all on the same page, and we’re all committed to serious and significant savings for the American taxpayers,” Barrasso said.

 Wednesday's vote would be another step in a weeks, if not months, long process.
 The House and Senate must resolve their differences with more votes ahead on the final product later this spring or summer.